 Who is Liable for a Single Vehicle Accident?

-Determining who is liable for a single car accident is not always easy.
-By definition, a single car accident involves just one vehicle; however, this does not always translate to just one party being liable for a single vehicle accident.
-For this reason, if you have been injured in a single vehicle accident, you should consult a car accident attorney to learn your rights as soon as possible.
+Determining who is liable for a single vehicle accident is not always easy.
+By definition, a single car accident involves just one vehicle; however, this does not always translate to just one party being liable for the accident.
+For this reason, if you have been injured you should consult a car accident attorney to learn your rights as soon as possible.
 Call us at 1-800-298-0111 for a free consultation.

-Causal factors commonly associated with single car accidents include:
+Causal common factors associated with these types of accidents

 - Driver Negligence